Protocol Math

 Alice borrows 1 ETH from Panwfi Lending Market.
 At the time of borrow, the borrow interest is 0.000000000037893605 ETH per block.
 No one interacts with the iEther contract for 3 Ethereum blocks.
 On the subsequent 4th block, Bob borrows some ETH.
 Alice’s underlying balance is now 1.000000000151574420 ETH (which is 0.000000000037893605 times 4 blocks, plus the original 1 ETH).
 Alice’s underlying ETH balance in subsequent blocks will have interest accrued based on the new value of 1.000000000151574420 ETH instead of the initial 1 ETH.
 Note that the borrow rate per block value may change at any time.

 That is, the interest will only be compounded whenever there is an interaction with each market.
-If there is no interaction with the market (let's say USDT), the supply and borrow APY for USDT will be calculated as simple interest.
+If there is no interaction with the market (let's say USDT), the supply and borrow APY for USDT will be calculated as simple interest.&#x20;

-Calculating the front-end APY Using Rate Per Block
+## Calculating the front-end APY Using Rate Per Block <a href="#calculating-the-apy-using-rate-per-block" id="calculating-the-apy-using-rate-per-block"></a>

 The Annual Percentage Yield (APY) for supplying or borrowing displaying in each market can be calculated using the value of supply or borrow APY in smart contract with this formula: